 University of Notre Dame — Notre Dame, IN

 University of Minnesota Medical School — Minneapolis, MN

 St. Mary’s Orthopedics — Portland, ME

-Spending time with my family, being outdoors, hiking, ballroom dancing, reading, basketball, and Notre Dame football.
+Dr. Russ enjoys spending time with family, being outdoors, hiking, ballroom dancing, reading, playing basketball, and Notre Dame football.

 - Russ S, Tompkins M, Nuckley D, Macalena J. Biomechanical comparison of patellar fixation techniques in medial patellofemoral ligament reconstruction.
 Am J Sports Med.
 2015 Jan ;43( 1 ): 195-9.